gz5678/CrypticCrosswordSolver/README.txt

 The project has two runnable scripts: one for inputting clues manually and one for running complete lists of clues:
 1. CrypticSolver
-					Simply run the script with no parameters.
+					Interactive script that requires no parameters.
 Usage instructions will be printed out for the user.
 2.SolverFromFile
 					To run this script, the list of clues should be saved in a text file, where each line is a clue in the following format:
-					#clue# (#num of letters#) | #solution#
+					<clue> (<num of letters>) | <solution>
-					The file should be saved in the Clues folder, and the global variables INPUT_FILE_NAME and OUTPUT_FILE_NAME in the script should be updated.
+					The file should be saved in the Clues folder, and the global variables INPUT_FILE_NAME and OUTPUT_FILE_NAME in the script should be updated accordingly.

+The project was written by Ravid Alon and Gil Zivor, for Prof. Omri Abend, Course 6111: Meaning and Computation in the Hebrew University of Jerusalem.